Phlorum - Page Content

 Can Japanese knotweed damage your house?

 Japanese knotweed can damage your house.
-However, this is very rare and it’s usually the same type of damage that many other fast-growing plants, particularly woody shrubs, can cause.
+However, this is very rare and it’s usually the same type of damage that many other fast-growing plants, like bamboo, can cause.
 Building foundations and walls tend to be more solidly constructed with fewer cracks or gaps.

 Certain plants that are capable of causing structural damage to buildings do this by growing between small gaps and exerting sideways pressure on the built elements, prising them apart as the roots expand and grow.
 Loose areas of paving, stone, tarmac and joints between concrete slabs are particularly prone to damage.

-Most woody species like trees cause structural damage that is similar to, or worse than, that caused by knotweed if the plants are not controlled.
-And herein lies the problem; as knotweed can grow so fast (sometimes up to 10cm per day), it can quickly get out of control, which can in turn lead to damage of vulnerable structures.
+Most woody species, like trees, cause structural damage similar to or worse than that caused by knotweed if the plants are not controlled.
+And herein lies the problem; as knotweed can grow so fast (sometimes up to 10cm per day), it can quickly get out of control, which can, in turn, lead to damage to vulnerable structures.

 Damage from knotweed that affects the structural integrity of buildings is therefore quite rare, and when it does happen the affected properties are usually already dilapidated or significantly neglected.
 Due to its deep and lengthy rhizomes (roots), knotweed can sometimes grow under the foundations of a house and pop up inside, through gaps in floors or skirting boards.